MatheusChiodi/ScanEase-Python/Readme.md

 - Built with **Tkinter** for a simple and intuitive UI.
 - Displays the detected barcode information.
 - Features buttons for **starting and exiting** the scanner.

-## Future Improvements
-- Support for QR codes
-- Cross-platform audio alerts
-- Export scanned data to a file

-## License
-This project is open-source and available under the MIT License.